18 Amazing Attractions You Can’t Miss in The Catlins

 It’s hard to determine when to stop this list of amazing attractions in The Catlins, as it feels like every 5km drive there is something new to see.
 But you have no excuse to not visit them all!
 The coast is scattered with quiet hostels and campsites so make the most of every second in this beautiful location.
 And if you need a place to stay, see 5 Best Backpacker Hostels in The Catlins.

 The bay’s main attraction is the shipwreck of the Ino Steamship that is unveiled at low tide.
-Apart from shipwreck spotting, you can enjoy a walk along the beach and sit on of the the giant rock.
+Apart from shipwreck spotting, you can enjoy a walk along the beach and sit on the giant rock.
 The area also has fantastic wetland wildlife spotting.
 In Fortrose town, grab yourself a selfie with the giant pukeko statue.

 2. Jack’s Blowhole